shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/interacting-function.md

 by other dispatchable functions of our pallet, without needing to rewrite the same logic over and over again.
 In our case, we're going to reuse it for the `buy_kitty` dispatchable we're creating in the next section.

-Paste in the following snippet to replace ACTION #4 in the template code:
+Paste in the following snippet to replace ACTION number 4 in the template code:

 ```rust
 #[pallet::weight(100)]